-- Print and attach a Tag to the appliance or device stating the date of testing, name of the company who carried out the testing, the outcome of the testing, the retest date, the technician who carried out the test and the outcome of the testing.
+- Print and attach a Tag to the appliance or device stating the company who carried out the testing, barcoded asset number, date of testing, the retest date, the technician who carried out the test and the outcome of the testing.

 - Produce Test Certificates and Asset Register in electronic format emailed to you.

 - Remind you when your testing is due for re-test.

 - Repair or replace some items were possible that are damaged if required.

 - All testing is carried out by trained electricians.

 How often do they need to be tested?